fetch-rewards/receipt-processor-challenge/README.md

 Provide any instructions required to run your application.

 Data does not need to persist when your application stops.
 It is sufficient to store information in memory.
-There are too many different database solutions, we won't install a database on our system to test your applicaiton.
+There are too many different database solutions, we won't install a database on our system to test your application.

 ## Language Selection

 You can assume our engineers have Go and Docker installed to run your application.
 Go is our preferred language, but it is not a requirement for this exercise.

 If you are using a language other than Go, the engineer evaluating your submission may not have an environment ready for your language.
-Your instructions should include how to get an environment that can run your project.
+Your instructions should include how to get an environment in any OS that can run your project.
 For example, if you write your project in Javascript simply stating to "run `npm start` to start the application" is not sufficient, because the engineer may not have NPM.
 Providing a docker file and the required docker command is a simple way to satisfy this requirement.

 ---
 ## Process Receipt